microsoft/onnxruntime/docs/how-to/quantization.md

 ### x86-64
 #### AVX2
-Try U8U8 firstly, and then U8S8.
+Try U8U8 first, and then U8S8.
 - Performance
 U8S8 leverage VPMADDUBSW instruction but U8U8 kernel can process 6 rows at a time versus 4 rows for the U8S8 kernel, and U8U8 sequence is two instructions vs three instructions for U8S8.
 Thus, this balance ends up with u8u8 just in reach of U8S8 for older HW (Broadwell)
 - Accuracy